miskcoo/ugreen_leds_controller/README.md

 This repository describes the control logic of UGOS for these LED lights and provides a command-line tool to control them.
 For the process of understanding this control logic, please refer to [my blog (in Chinese)](https://blog.miskcoo.com/2024/05/ugreen-dx4600-pro-led-controller).

 **WARNING:** Only tested on the following devices.
 I guess that it works for all DX4600 series.
+For other devices, please follow the [Preparation](#Preparation) section to check if the protocol is compatible, and run `./ugreen_leds_cli all` to see which LEDs are supported by this tool.

 - [ ] UGREEN DX4600
 - [ ] UGREEN DX4600+